-UK sets deadline for Manchester to accept virus restrictions
+UK, Manchester still at odds over tough virus restrictions

-LONDON (AP) — The British government has given the city of Manchester a noon Tuesday deadline to agree to tighter coronavirus measures, as Prime Minister Boris Johnson struggles to impose his plan for localized restrictions on restive regions.
+LONDON (AP) — The British government and officials in Manchester, England’s second-largest city, were still talking Tuesday after a noon deadline passed for the city to agree to tighter coronavirus measures.

-Johnson’s government is resisting a recommendation from its scientific advisors to have a short “circuit-breaker” lockdown to curb the spread of coronavirus.
+Prime Minister Boris Johnson, who is struggling to impose his plan for localized restrictions on restive regions, spoke by phone to Greater Manchester Mayor Andy Burnham on Tuesday afternoon, Johnson’s office said.
+The prime minister is expected to give an update on coronavirus restrictions later at a news conference.

+Johnson’s government is resisting a recommendation from its scientific advisers to have a short “circuit-breaker” lockdown to curb the spread of coronavirus.
 Instead it has adopted a three-tier system for England, with areas classed as medium, high or very high virus risk.
 In the top tier, pubs have to close and people are barred from mixing with members of other households.

 So far only the Liverpool and Lancashire regions of northwest England have been placed in Tier 3, the highest level.
 Nearby Greater Manchester, with a population of almost 3 million, has been holding out for more support for workers and businesses affected by the restrictions.

-“We’re trying to respond to a pandemic on the cheap, that’s how it feels,” said Greater Manchester Mayor Andy Burnham.
+“We’re trying to respond to a pandemic on the cheap, that’s how it feels,” Burnham said.

-Burnham said if Johnson’s Conservative government imposed the measures on the city, “we would obviously have to accept that decision, in the end it’s the government’s prerogative.”
+Burnham said if Johnson’s Conservative government imposed the measures on the city, “we would obviously have to accept that decision.”

-“But I would say to them at this point are they sure that that is a wise thing to do?” he told Sky News.
+“But I would say to them at this point, are they sure that that is a wise thing to do?” he told Sky News.

 Authorities across the U.K. are imposing new restrictions on business and social interactions as COVID-19 infections rise throughout all age groups, filling hospital beds and intensive care wards.
 Britain has Europe’s deadliest coronavirus outbreak, with more than 43,800 confirmed deaths.